Architectural Acoustics

 To achieve good acoustic design, it is important to follow key steps.

-To start, it is very important to select the best product to meet your needs.
-Working with an acoustical consultant, you’ll get the best option solutions for your noise issues.
+Identifying the best product to meet your requirements is critical to your projects success.
+Working with one of our acoustical experts, you’ll get the best solution for your noise issues.

 Representing The Best In The Industry

 With best in class noise solutions for floors, walls and ceilings, we have you covered.
-From floating concrete slab systems to acoustics isolation clips for walls and ceilings we have a solution to meet your needs.
+From floating concrete slab systems to sound isolation clips for walls and ceilings we have a solution that reduces sound to meet your needs.
 Our solutions use different acoustic materials.
 They act as an acoustic insulator for sound absorption, background noise reduction and improved sound quality.

 Mason Industries has been perfecting vibration isolation systems for over 60 years.
 They were the first to introduce jack up floating isolation slabs to the market in 1965.

 With a focus on products to meet the most demanding specifications, Mason industries is a true industry leader.
-Their products include spring and LDS rubber architectural isolation systems with floor mounts, wall sway braces, and hangers for drop ceiling systems.
+Mason products include spring and LDS rubber architectural isolation systems.
+These systems include floor mounts, wall sway braces, and hangers for drop ceiling systems.

 Regupol Acoustics has eco-friendly products certified by Green Circle, earning LEED points.
 Our lab-tested products guarantee high IIC and STC ratings.
 This gives you confidence in the performance of your projects.

-Between these 2 leaders in building acoustics, we can provide your next project with the full spectrum of architectural acoustic options.
+With these two leaders in building acoustics, we can offer your next project a wide range of acoustic options to control sound.

 STC and IIC